DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 Lets kick this article off with a few examples :rocket: :rocket: :rocket:

-What purpose do parentheses serve in Powershell?
+What purpose do Parenthesis serve in Powershell?
 Think back to math class when we were taught order of operations,the math in between the `(2+2)` always needs to be done first.
 Powershell follows this rule the same way, lets start with a few examples.

 ### *Example 1*
 Say that we have a text file named `computers.txt`.
 This text file contains a few computer names we would like to restart using Powershell, the text file looks somewhat like this.